prometheus/prometheus/GOVERNANCE.md

 Unless voted upon otherwise, membership changes take effect immediately.

+A public list of team members is kept on the [community page][community] or linked from it.

 ### Maintainers

 Maintainers are team members who are lead one or more project(s) and serve as a point of conflict resolution amongst the contributors to this project.